davewatters/syncro-ireland/README.md

 -   ### Design
     -   #### Colour Scheme
         To highight the 'Irishness' of the site a green/white/gold variation was used throughout the site.
 I chose to base these colours on actual official VW colours as used on the Syncro vans (e.g. VW Escorial Green), so this design choice should also feel familiar to the site's users.
-Unfortunately, the VW Pastel White didn't quite have enough contrast with the background, so the off-white choice for the background was between a Ford Polar and a Chrysler Arctic White, both of which have 'AAA' WCAG 2.0 contrast scores when used as text on the green background (i.e in the header & footer).
+The choice for the background was between an off-white VW Pastel White, Ford Polar and a Chrysler Arctic White, all of which have 'AAA' WCAG 2.0 contrast scores when used as text on the green background (i.e in the header & footer).
 The results of the colour colour contrast testing are included in the [Testing](#testing) section below.

         - Colour choices
             - Ford Polar White, #eef4f4